Many analytic workloads require aggregations or joins on large datasets (such as fact tables), which can be slow or expensive when the data is large.

 The typical duration for short-term aggregate caching is 600 seconds (10 minutes), but it can be configured to any value up to 24 hours.

-Short-Term Automatic Aggregate Caching is in Beta - reach out to support@honeydew.ai to enable in your account.
+Short-Term Automatic Aggregate Caching is currently in Beta.
+Contact support@honeydew.ai to activate it for your account.

 Pre-aggregated datasets are set up via building a dynamic dataset that is enabled to be used as cache.